 46 Museum Flehite (Westsingel 50)

-The museum is located in three wall houses, which were build in 1540.
-The name refers a certificate from 777 issued by Emperor Charles the Great in a certificate from 777.
+The museum is located in three wall houses, which were build around 1540.
+The name Flehite refers to the name of this region used by Emperor Charles the Great in a certificate from 777.
 The facades of these building are in the typical Dutch white and brick neo-renenesance style of the Dutch Golden Century.

 47 Mannenzaal – men’s rest home (Westsingel 47)

-On the Westsingel, take the first street on the right called ‘Achter Davidshof’.
+Continue on the Westsingel and take the first street on the right called ‘Achter Davidshof’.

 48 St Pieters Bloksland Gasthuis – caring home (Achter Davidshof 1)